Go Ad-Free

 Aspirin Use May Help Prevent Colorectal Cancer:

-A new meta-analysis confirms that regular aspirin use lowers the risk of colorectal cancer (Annals of Oncology, April 1, 2020).
+A meta-analysis concluded that regular aspirin use lowers the risk of colorectal cancer (Annals of Oncology, April 1, 2020).
 The investigators reviewed 45 observational studies published between January 2011 and March 2018.
 In addition, they considered 150 additional articles published in a prior meta-analysis.
 Sixty-six of these provided information on colorectal cancer risk and aspirin use.

-When the scientists pooled the data from these 66 studies, they found that regular aspirin use seems to prevent colorectal cancer.
-The rate of this common malignancy dropped by nearly 30 percent among aspirin users.
 In analyzing the eleven studies that provided data on aspirin dose, the researchers found that higher doses appeared more effective than lower doses.
 That is, people taking 75 mg of aspirin daily lowered their chance of cancer by about 10 percent, whereas those taking 500 mg a day reduced their risk by about 50 percent.

 Does Aspirin Use Lower the Risk of Other Cancers?